 For combi boiler systems, the RelatedHVACSystem must point to a HeatingSystem of type "Boiler".
-For combi boiler systems with a storage tank, the storage tank losses (deg-F/hr) can be entered as StandbyLoss; if not provided, an average value will be used.
+For combi boiler systems with a storage tank, the storage tank losses (deg-F/hr) can be entered as StandbyLoss; if not provided, a default value based on the AHRI Directory of Certified Product Performance will be calculated.